CLI Usage

 > heroku login

-This can go in your ~/.bashrc
+This command can go in your ~/.bashrc

 (or equivalent) to prevent running this every time you open a new shell session.

-to the file location of the proxy’s Certificate Authority (CA) certificate in pem format.
-Or if issued the self-signed certificate directly, set SSL_CERT_FILE
+error.
+To the file location of the proxy’s Certificate Authority (CA) certificate in pem format, set NODE_EXTRA_CA_CERTS

 or SSL_CERT_DIR